ConceptBed/Awesome-Personalized-Text-to-Image/README.md

 # Awesome Personalized Text-to-Image
-A collection of models and open-source tools for personalized text-to-image generation.
+A collection of papers, datasets, and evaluations for personalized text-to-image generation.

 ***Content:***

  - Description
- - Methodologies
+ - Papers
  - Evaluations
  - Datasets
- - Other online resources

 ## Description
-TBD
+Personalized text-to-image (P-T2I) generation aims to acquire a new concept from a limited set of reference images and generate target images embodying this novel concept.
+The ability to generate such images holds significant value for various applications, including image editing, enhancing classifier performance, and bolstering robustness, among others.

+This GitHub repository aims to provide the necessary resources for people interested in this line of research.

 ## Papers